ksoichiro/gradle-eclipse-aar-plugin/README.md

 1. Confirm your device is connected.
 1. Right click your main project and select `Run As` > `Android Application`.

+### .classpath files?

+Eclipse has `.classpath` files to manage dependencies.
+For Android apps, each library projects must be declared as `<classpathentry>` tags in `.classpath` file.

+If you don't have `.classpath` file, this plugin will create it.
+If you have `.classpath` file but don't have `<classpathentry>`s for the required libraries in it, this plugin will add these entries, too.
+Therefore you don't have to care about them.

 ## Configurations